Contact Info

 Both arise in the same abdominal lining, but primary peritoneal cancer starts in the peritoneum itself, while ovarian cancer originates in the ovaries and may later spread to the peritoneum.

-Prostate Cancer Stage 1: What You Need to Know Now
+Adrenal Cancer Survival: What You Need to Know

 Medical Health Zone